OckhamsRazor/HSP_CNN/README.md

 https://arxiv.org/abs/1710.10814

+# USAGE
+- Put mp3 files (songs) for test in input/
+- ./run.sh
+- ret30.npy will be produced.
+It contains retention-30 values (a song popularity metric) and embeddings of input songs.

 Please refer to run.sh for more information.
 Model training, testing parts can be found in cnn.ret30.fc.py.